linhduongtuan/Covid-19_Xray_Classifier/README.md

 now go to the local server something like this - http://127.0.0.1:5000/ and see the result and explore.

+##TODO
+* NEED TO INTERNAL AND EXTERNAL VALIDITY
+* Improve Specificity and Sensisitity of Covid-19 Chest Xray via ensemble voting
+* Improve web interface and cybersecurity
+* Enable to predict other formats of image such as DICOM, *png, *tiff,...
+* Enable to predict a batch of images
+...
 ### @creator - Duong Tuan Linh